Roseco-crs/first-mcp/README.md

-## Quickstart MCP project
+## First MCP project
-Welcome to my first quickstart MCP.
+Welcome to my first MCP project.

 ## What is MCP?